 Heaviest satellite launched by Surrey Satellite Technology Ltd. into space at 447 kg

-A commercial satellite, DMC 3-1 is operated by Surrey Satellite Technology Ltd. of United Kingdom for the purpose of earth observation (Optical Imaging).
+DMC 3-1 is a commercial satellite operated by Surrey Satellite Technology Ltd. (United Kingdom) for the purpose of earth observation (Optical Imaging).

-Taking 98 minutes to orbit the Earth, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 636km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 663km.
-The eccentricity of the orbit is 1.92E-03 and it orbits at an inclination of 98 degrees to the equatorial plane of the Earth.
+With an orbital eccentricity of 1.92E-03, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 636km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 663km.
+It takes 98 minutes to orbit the Earth at an inclination of 98 degrees to the equatorial plane of the Earth.